Learn how to make a wine cork wreath the easy way! You can have a pretty piece of decor in minutes; this is perfect for beginners.

 That’s why I’m happy to share this wine cork wreath with you.

 Because today, you’re actually going to USE those items you’ve been stashing away just for such a moment: wine corks.
-If you’ve never worked with cork before, it’s VERY easy.
+If you’ve never worked with them in crafts before, it’s VERY easy.

 You’ll be able to make this wreath regardless of your crafting expertise, so no worries.
 I’m going to show you the easiest way possible to make this project!